amfauzn/Nusantara-Civilizations/README.md

 # Nusantara Expansion
-Add polity, kingdoms and sultanate from Nusantara (Indonesia, Malaysia, Singapore, Timor, and The Philippines) -
+Add civilizations, polities, kingdoms and sultanates from Nusantara (Indonesia, Malaysia, Singapore, Timor, and The Philippines)
+-

 ## Chosen Civilizations